EmanAmir13/Learn-Python/README.md

-# Learn-Python
+# Learn-Django
-A branh to learn python and its farmeworks
+A branch to learn django and its concepts